gaphor/gaphas/README.txt

 The Canvas class (from canvas.py) acts as a container for Item's (from item.py).
 The item's parent/child relationships are maintained here (not in the Item!).

-An Item can have a set of Handle's (also from item.py) which can be used to manipulate the item (although this is not necessary).
+An Item can have a set of Handle's (from connector.py) which can be used to manipulate the item (although this is not necessary).
 Each item has it's own coordinate system (a (0, 0) point).
 Item.matrix is the transformation relative to the parent item of the Item, as defined in the Canvas.